 Through this grant opportunity, Openlab and CIVIS want to create possibilities for students to further develop and implement the proposals developed in the course, in dialouge with the public sector clients, with the aim of creating societal impact.

+WHO CAN APPLY?
 The application is open to students/student groups who have completed Openlab’s master’s course or is currently a student in the course.

 At least one of the group members must have been registered as a student at Stockholm University during the master’s course.
 This requirement is due to CIVIS’ (financiers of the grant) connection to Stockholm University.